-The financial liabilities described under the unit linked fair value model (see section (a) above) are classified and measured at FVTPL as the Company is obligated to provide investment returns to the unit holder in direct proportion to the investment returns on a specific portfolio of assets, which are also carried at FVTPL.
+The financial liabilities described under the unit linked fair value model (see section (a) above) are classified and measured at FVTPL as the company is obligated to provide investment returns to the unit holder in direct proportion to the investment returns on a specific portfolio of assets, which are also carried at FVTPL.
 Derivative financial liabilities are carried at FVTPL.
 All other financial liabilities are carried at amortised cost.
-It is noted that the financial liabilities measured at FVTPL do not have a cumulative own credit adjustment gain or loss.
+The financial liabilities measured at FVTPL do not have a cumulative own credit adjustment gain or loss.